-Dysfunction of the bladder and bowel may also be present.
+Dysfunction of the bladder and bowel may also be present along with sexual dysfunction.
 Multiple sclerosis is rarely fatal; the average life expectancy is 93 percent of that of the general population.
-In some cases however, constraints on mobility make it necessary to use a cane, or crutches, or other aids.
-In a small number of cases, the disease accelerates and may result in life-threatening complications.
+In some cases however, changes in mobility make it necessary to use a cane, crutches, or other mobility devises.
+In a limited number of patients, the disease may result in life-threatening complications.

 In order to illustrate by how much symptoms of MS may vary, the National Multiple Sclerosis Society (NMSS) cites a study of 697 persons with MS who experienced the following symptoms in addition to pain, depression and other emotional changes:

-Difficulty moving arms———41%
+Difficulty moving arms———-41%

 Over the past decade it has become common for clinical researchers to classify MS into several types.
 These types were originally proposed to improve experimental design but are used often at this time as a guide to treatment options.
 MS is classified as: